phanrahan/magmathon/README.md

 Linux.

 You will need to install:
-* icestorm tools for generating bitstreams and programming the icestick
+* icestorm tools for generating bitstreams and programming the IceStick
 * arachne-pnr for placing and routing
 * yosys verilog synthesis tool